mayaanne/foundations/resources/course-outline.md

 ### Part-time (PT2 and PT3)
 Depending on the number of folk studying part-time, you could be flying completely solo, or together with a few others.
 PT2 and PT3 students will have a combined tech+core session with their facilitator during each sprint

-6 weekss before Bootcamp, the rest of your cohort will join Foundations.
+6 weeks before Bootcamp, the rest of your cohort will join Foundations.
 During this time, you'll be encouraged to sync in and participate with them.
 We encourage Tuakana/Teina and student-teaching-student attitude, as it benefits everyone's learning.

 ## Schedule